 People often ask how Dr. Jason Karp became a running expert.

 The truth is, it was entirely expected.

 It didn’t take long working in the fitness industry to notice that despite running being the most popular, primal, and effective exercise, it is largely neglected in the industry.
-So I decided to create a running certification program—REVO₂LUTION RUNNING™—for fitness professionals and coaches.
+So he decided to create a running certification program—REVO₂LUTION RUNNING™—for fitness professionals and coaches.

-Running has taken me all over the U.S. and the world, including running with the Kenyans in Kenya, coaching at colleges and high schools from Lakewood to La Jolla, teaching certification courses and speaking at conferences from Taiwan to Turkey, and competing at the World Maccabiah Games in Israel.
+Running has taken Jason all over the U.S. and the world, including running with the Kenyans in Kenya, coaching at colleges and high schools from Lakewood to La Jolla, teaching certification courses and speaking at conferences from Taiwan to Turkey, and competing at the World Maccabiah Games in Israel.

 • PhD in Exercise Physiology with minor in Physiology, Indiana University

 • Bachelor of Science in Exercise & Sport Science with minor in English, Penn State University

 • MBA in Entrepreneurship, San Diego State University (in progress)